MIDeafSense/NOVENOGA-Basics/README.md

 await account.signin('your@email.com', 'password');
 ```

-Look at what objects you own and select any ship
+Look at objects you own and select any ship

 ```typescript
 const objects = await account.objects();